ysyk2021/the-power-of-behavioral-interviewing-techniques-for-assessing-candidates-past-behavior-and/src/chapter-10-1.md

-Chapter 10: The Power of Behavioral Interviewing: Techniques for Assessing Candidates' Past Behavior and Predicting Future Performance
+Techniques for Assessing Candidates' Past Behavior and Predicting Future Performance
 ======================================================================================================================================

 Behavioral interviewing is a powerful tool for assessing candidates' past behavior and predicting their future performance.
 In this chapter, we will explore the techniques for conducting effective behavioral interviews.